Biological methanation

-Biological methanation (also: microbiological methanation) is a conversion process to generate methane by means of highly specialized microorganisms (Archaea) within a technical system.
+Biological methanation (also: biological hydrogen methanation (BHM) or microbiological methanation) is a conversion process to generate methane by means of highly specialized microorganisms (Archaea) within a technical system.
 This process can be applied in a power-to-gas system to produce biomethane and is appreciated as an important storage technology for variable renewable energy in the context of energy transition.
 This technology was successfully implemented at a first power-to-gas plant of that kind in the year 2015.

 Disambiguation

 Biological methanation contains the principle of the so-called methanogenesis, a specific, anaerobic metabolic pathway where hydrogen and carbon dioxide are converted into methane.
 By analogy with the biological process, a chemical-catalytic process, also known as Sabatier reaction, exists.

 Principle of function

 Numerous and common microorganisms within the domain Archaea convert the compounds hydrogen (H2) and carbon dioxide (CO2) into methane in a bio-catalytic way.
 The therefore relevant metabolic processes run under strictly anaerobic conditions and in an aqueous environment.

 Suitable Archaea for this process are so called Methanogens with a hydrogenotrophical metabolism.
 They are primary to be allocated among the order of Methanopyrales, Methanobacteriales, Methanococcales and Methanomicrobiales.
 These Methanogens are naturally adapted for different anaerobic environments and conditions.
 Basically, the Methanogens need aqueous, anoxic conditions with min.
 50% water and a redox potential of less than −330 mV.
 The Methanogens prefer lightly acidic to alkali living conditions and are found in a very wide temperature range from 4 to 110 °C.